jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ricky-cooper-return-to-rio.md

 title: 'Ricky Cooper: Return to Rio'
 date: 2017-10-30T06:30:38.000Z
 description: >-
-  With the countdown to the magical weekender that is Return to Rio entering its final stages, we dropped in on festival director & chief dream-weaver Ricky Cooper for a catch-up…
+  Before the marvellous madness of Return to Rio, we got an exclusive lowdown from the festival's curator and bossman
 featuredImage: /img/ricky-cooper.jpg
 ---
+With the countdown to the magical weekender that is Return to Rio entering its final stages, we dropped in on festival director & chief dream-weaver Ricky Cooper for a catch-up…

 **RR:** Ricky, not long to go til the main event!
 We know how hectic things must be, so thanks for taking the time to chat.
 How are the preparations going?

 **Ricky:** Very well!
 We really want to go above and beyond this year, so we’re putting extra effort in to everything - the lighting, the scenery, the artwork… it’s all in the details.